Emma Roddick MSP with founder David at Highland Stoneware in Sutherland, celebrating 50 years of craftsmanship and community impact.

 I’ve left with a new pint-sized mug; couldn’t resist the stag!

-Highlands and Islands MSP Emma Roddick has welcomed a commitment from the Scottish Government to…
+Highlands and Islands MSP Emma Roddick has called on the Scottish Government to ensure that…